 But when I’m involved, how do I do it?

 “Is the threat of bad publicity ever made?” asks Casper.
 “If so, does that have any bearing?”

 In my experience — and I’ve been advocating for the last two decades — threats get you nowhere.
+It’s actually helpful to know what you shouldn’t say.
 Companies like to see evidence that a customer has attempted a resolution through normal channels (a strong paper trail helps).
 An airtight case and complete neutrality by the reader-advocate is useful, too.